brain-link/scanhub/README.md

 The repository structures in two major components: the patient manager and the user interface.
 The patient-manager is suppose to emulate a simplified clinical patient management system.
 This part of the software might be replaced during setup in a (clinical) research facility.
 To provide a clean separation between data and patient, the patient manager is location here and is not part of the ScanHub backbone.

-The frontend contains a src dirctory which is structured as follows.
+The frontend contains a `src/` directory which is structured as follows.

 * views: All "main" views filling the whole browser window.
 This components are only included in the router file.
   * dashboard